pallets/flask/docs/quickstart.rst

 response objects for you.
 If you explicitly want to do that you can use the :meth:`~flask.make_response` function and then modify it.

+Sometimes you might want to set a cookie at a point where the response object does not exist yet.
+This is possible by utilizing the :ref:`deferred-callbacks` pattern.

 For this also see :ref:`about-responses`.

 Redirects and Errors